 Pandemic Onset Pricing

 To better understand how self-storage operators managed their pricing during the onset of the Covid pandemic, Veritec Solutions analyzed self-storage website pricing of approximately 10,000 stores from January through mid-June 2020.
-The stores were operated by slightly less than 1,000 companies.
-Data was collected daily from facilities in California, Florida, Georgia, Illinois, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, and Texas.
+Slightly less than 1,000 companies operated all these stores.
+We collected data daily from facilities in California, Florida, Georgia, Illinois, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, and Texas.

 This period saw numerous states implement pricing regulations, although such restrictions differed from state to state.
-From January through June, almost 50% of the self-storage companies chose not to change their prices, either up or down; these companies did not make any price changes during this period.
+From January through June, almost 50% of the self-storage companies chose not to change their prices, either up or down.
+In fact, these companies did not make any price changes during this period.
 However, these companies accounted for less than 700 of the nearly 10,000 facilities in our sample.

 Pricing decreases were slightly more prevalent during pandemic onset.

 Over 52% of the price changes were decreases.
-Interestingly, in each category of price change amount (less than 2%, 2% to 5%, and greater than 5%), decreases slightly outpaced that of increases.
-For example, approximately 28% of price changes were decreases of more than 5%, whereas approximately 25% of price changes were increases of more than 5%.
+As you see below, we categorize price changes by those less than 2%, 2% to 5%, and greater than 5%.
+Interestingly, in each category of price change amount, decreases slightly outpaced that of increases.
+For example, about 28% of price changes were decreases of more than 5%.
+Compare this with about 25% of price changes were increases of more than 5%.

-More strikingly, (not shown in figure), 17% of the price changes were decreases of more than 10%, whereas only 10% or the price changes were increases of at least 10%.
-Companies that actively managed their prices were often willing to make relatively large day-to-day adjustments in both directions, although the tendency to lower prices by a significant amount was rather more frequent than the tendency to increase prices by a significant amount.
+More strikingly, (not shown in figure), 17% of price changes were decreases of more than 10%.
+Yet only 10% of price changes were increases of at least 10% or greater.
+Companies that actively managed their prices were often willing to make relatively large day-to-day adjustments in both directions.
+However, the tendency to lower prices by a significant amount was more frequent than the tendency to increase prices by a significant amount.

-As shown in the following graph, when we compare pricing activity across states, from January through March, 45% – 50% of all price changes were increases.
-In April, when stay-at-home orders were becoming more widespread, price increases were less frequent, but the drop was less than might have been expected.
+In the following graph, we compare pricing activity across states.
+From January through March, 45% to 50% of all price changes were increases.
+In April, when stay-at-home orders were becoming more widespread, price increases were less frequent.
+But the drop was less than what you might have been expected.
 Price increases still comprised about 42% to 47% of price changes.
 Price increase activity then increased in May and June, sufficiently so such that price increases comprised 52% to almost 60% of price change activity.

 Impact of governmental pricing restrictions.